MxmTensorForge/CatEngine/README.txt

 the author for commercial licensing inquiries.

 Contact:
-For questions or contributions, please contact Egor Kuzmin.
+For questions or contributions, please contact rapapagg123@gmail.com

 Version: 0.1.8 Alpha
-Last Updated: 16.11.2025
 Build System: Visual Studio Solution (no CMake)